RightToPrivacy/rak_common_for_gateway/README.md

 --------------------------------------------------------------------------

-*** EDITED for work with Pine64 Gateway - work in progress will add information as helpful/necessary *** -RTP
+## EDITED for work with Pine64 Gateway - work in progress will add information as helpful/necessary *** -RTP

+## UPDATE: I put together an example Armbian image with this fork for Pinedio (Pine64) Gateway.
+Donwload Here: https://mega.nz/file/nI42BCAD#oUWRJYg0UC4OwDBbScwuSjSkN3A8MHVj03uBRw0prjc

 ### Pine64 Gateway Setup